jeaye/blog.jeaye.com/_drafts/2016-07-27-power-of-for-clojure.md

 reason.
 Clojure has a [rich standard library](http://www.clojureatlas.com/org.clojure:clojure:1.4.0.html) of functions which focus on purely transforming data.
 To those studying Clojure, [for](https://www.conj.io/store/v1/org.clojure/clojure/1.8.0/clj/clojure.core/for) may stand out as verbose and awkward; it may also go entirely unnoticed.

 ### List comprehension
-Many popular languages these days have [list comprehension](https://en.wikipedia.org/wiki/List_comprehension), most of which seem to be [dynamic](https://en.wikipedia.org/wiki/Dynamic_programming_language), and some are even rather [imperative](https://en.wikipedia.org/wiki/Imperative_programming), like Python.
+Many popular languages these days have [list comprehension](https://en.wikipedia.org/wiki/List_comprehension), more commonly [dynamic](https://en.wikipedia.org/wiki/Dynamic_programming_language) ones, and some are even rather [imperative](https://en.wikipedia.org/wiki/Imperative_programming), like Python.
 Here are some examples of how `for` can be used in Clojure.

 #### Map
 ```clojure